technology-toolbox/website/content/blog/jjameson/2011/03/02/inserting-web-parts-into-publishing-fields-in-sharepoint-2010.md

 one or more Web Parts).

-The "trick" to rendering a Web Part inline with other content is to add the Web Part to a special "hidden" zone ("wpz") and then insert a "placeholder" &lt;div&gt; element where you want the Web Part to appear within the HTML content.
+The "trick" to rendering a Web Part inline with other content is to add the Web Part to a special "hidden" zone ("wpz") and then insert a "placeholder" `<div>` element where you want the Web Part to appear within the HTML content.
 The following post does a great job of explaining what's happening behind the scenes when you insert a Web Part into the "Rich Content" content field on a page:

 {{< reference
 title="Programmatically adding Web Parts to Rich Content in SharePoint 2010"